 Slightly longer and more book-focused bio:

 Meg McKinlay is a children’s writer and poet.
-She has published twelve books for children, ranging from picture books through to young adult novels, and a collection of poetry for adults.
-Her work has been shortlisted for numerous awards and has won the Prime Minister’s Literary Award, the Queensland Literary Award, the Davitt Award for Crimewriting and the Aurealis Award for Speculative Fiction.
-Her latest titles are A Single Stone and Bella and the Wandering House, which were both published in 2015.
+She has published seventeen books for children, ranging from picture books through to young adult novels, and a collection of poetry for adults.
+Her work has won the Prime Minister’s Literary Award, the Queensland Literary Award, the Davitt Award for Crimewriting and the Aurealis Award for Speculative Fiction and been shortlisted for numerous other awards.
+Her latest titles are Catch a Falling Star and Let Me Sleep, Sheep!, both published in 2019.

 Meg lives with her family near the ocean in Fremantle and spends most of her time cooking up books.